Covid-19 Resources for Residents

 Health and Safety

-What is Bellwether doing to keep my building clean and safe?
+What is Bellwether doing to keep resodents safe?

-- Using phone and email as primary methods to communicate with residents; no walk in appointments permitted.
+Using phone and email as primary ways to communicate with residents, limiting walk in appointments when able.

 How long will this last?

-We don't know how long the corona virus pandemic will last in Washington State right now.
-We know that the uncertainty is scary.
+We don't know how long the coronavirus pandemic will last.
 We're in this together, no matter how long it lasts.

 What should I do if I'm sick?